The Living Encyclopedia of Consciousness

 Empathy Surge Trauma Opening Body Awareness Emotional Clarity

-MDMA-assisted psychotherapy has achieved extraordinary results in Phase 3 FDA trials led by MAPS (Multidisciplinary Association for Psychedelic Studies).
-After 3 sessions, 67% of participants no longer met PTSD diagnostic criteria (vs 32% placebo).
-The mechanism: MDMA suppresses amygdala hyperreactivity (the fear center) while flooding the brain with serotonin and oxytocin — creating a "therapeutic window" where traumatic memories can be reprocessed without overwhelming fear response.
+MDMA-assisted psychotherapy posted some of the strongest numbers the field has seen in the Phase 3 FDA trials run by MAPS (the Multidisciplinary Association for Psychedelic Studies).
+After three sessions, about two-thirds of participants no longer met the criteria for a PTSD diagnosis, roughly double the placebo group.
+The how of it: MDMA turns down the amygdala's fear reactivity while flooding the brain with serotonin and oxytocin, opening a window in which traumatic memories can be revisited without the fear that usually shuts the process down.

 Duration